Ira: Efficient Transaction Replay for Distributed Systems: -L: Latency-Optimal Algorithm

 \parhead{Source Annotation} For each storage key $(a, k)$, the primary determines its \emph{source}, which is a single-byte annotation indicating where the backup should read the value: \begin{itemize}[nosep] \item \textbf{PlainState} ($\sigma = 0$): The current value resides in the main state table.
 A single B-tree seek suffices. \item \textbf{Zero} ($\sigma = 1$): The slot was never written.
 The value is zero.
 No disk I/O is required. \item \textbf{Changeset} ($\sigma = 2$): The value must be read from historical change sets.
 The full two-step lookup is required. \end{itemize}

-Without source annotations, the backup must perform a two-step lookup for every key: first seeking the history index (a B-tree traversal on a 60-byte composite key, followed by roaring bitmap decompression), then reading the value from the appropriate table.
+Without source annotations, the backup must perform a two-step lookup for every key: first seeking the history index to locate the value, then reading it from the appropriate table.
 The source annotation eliminates the first step for Plain State keys, reducing two seeks to one and eliminating all I/O for Zero keys.
-Across our dataset, $\SourcePlainStatePct{}\%$ of storage keys resolve to PlainState, $\SourceZeroPct{}\%$ to Zero, and $\SourceChangesetPct{}\%$ to Changeset (\Cref{sec:appendix:source-dist}).
+Across our dataset, $\SourcePlainStatePct{}\%$ of storage keys resolve to PlainState, $\SourceZeroPct{}\%$ to Zero, and $\SourceChangesetPct{}\%$ to Changeset\iffullversion{} (\Cref{sec:appendix:source-dist})\fi.
 In total, $\SourceNoHistoryPct{}\%$ of keys bypass the history index entirely, with a per-block median of $\SourceNoHistoryMedianPct{}\%$.
-The source hint removes the confirmation step for PlainState keys and all I/O for Zero keys; only Changeset keys require the full two-step lookup. \Cref{sec:reth arch} describes the full history-index lookup algorithm.
+The source hint removes the confirmation step for PlainState keys and all I/O for Zero keys; only Changeset keys require the full two-step lookup. \iffullversion\Cref{sec:reth arch} describes the full history-index lookup algorithm.\fi

 \parhead{Serialization} The hint is serialized in a compact binary format: each storage key requires $53$ bytes ($20$-byte address $+$ $32$-byte slot $+$ $1$-byte source annotation), and each address key requires $20$ bytes.
+Addresses and slots are fixed-width big-endian byte arrays, so the format is byte-order-explicit and portable across client, OS, and ISA.
 The serialized hint is compressed with Zstandard~\cite{facebookZstandardRealtimeData} and stored in a key-value database indexed by block number. \Cref{sec:eval} reports that the median compressed hint is $\EvalHintCompressedMedianKB{}$ KB, achieving a $\EvalHintCompressionRatio{}\times$ compression ratio which is negligible relative to the ${\sim}2$ MB block payload.

 \Cref{alg:ira-primary} summarizes the hint generation procedure.
 The primary executes each transaction with the inspector attached (Phase~1), annotates every storage key with its optimal source (Phase~2), and serializes the result (Phase~3).